 Charlemagne made military service a requirement for owning any significant amount of land.
 The noblemen were responsible for overseeing the military readiness in their territory.
 This kept the army strong.
 Twice a year Charlemagne called these armed property holders together in an assembly.
 At these assemblies the local officials were to submit to Charlemagne reports on the happenings in their areas.
 And Charles submitted his proposals for legislation to groups of bishops or noblemen and welcomed their input.
 This resulted in legislation which he then presented to the whole assembly.
 Usually it met with their shouted approval.
 This gave the people a real sense that they were participating in their government.
-Because of his strength and wisdom, Charlemagne was able to maintain a considerable degree of law and order in a very troubled age.
-His approach did much to transform barbarism into civilization.
+Because of his strength and wisdom, he was able to maintain a considerable degree of law and order in a very troubled age.
+Charlemagne's approach did much to transform barbarism into civilization.

 Charlemagne also made other great contributions to civilization and to cultural improvement.
 His favorite residence was in Aachen, therefore it became his capital city and the center of his empire - even though it was not centrally located.
 That is where he built his palace and the palace chapel that is today's cathedral.
 There is a large courtyard separating them.
-(Picture) The caption our host wrote under this picture he took in that courtyard reads: "Der Krautergarten Karls des Grossen" - ("the vegetable garden of Charlemagne.")

-At the time of Charlemagne, Aachen was a resort city.
+Aachen was at the time of Charlemagne a resort city.
 It was noted for its warm mineral springs.
 Charles took full advantage of the springs by constructing huge Roman type baths in the palace watered by the springs.
 They were large, indoor swimming pool sized baths - not unlike the one outside this building.
 They were a great source of pleasure for Charlemagne, his family and his many guests.
 The spas of Aachen are still a tourist attraction today.
-(Picture of a bath)